kek91/StatusBarExtended/README.md

 Adds extra information to the status bar.

-- Show number of directories and files/size in current directory for both panes
+- Show the number of directories/files and the total size of files in the current directory for both panes
-- Show "Toggle hidden files" status
+- Show "Toggle hidden files" status (`◻` shown `◼` hidden)
-- Show directories and files/size when selecting files
+- Show the number of selected directories/files and the total size of selected files